sandeshthapa/sandeshthapa.github.io/_pages/about.md

 ## Learning Based Control and Estimation
 * Implemented a **concurrent learning** adaptive control algorithm for a team of robots transporting a common load.
 This approach enables real-time estimation of unknown parameters (such as payload mass and drag) and simultaneously drives all agents and the payload to a desired trajectory.
 * The algorithm guarantees parameter convergence (e.g., the estimated mass converges to the true mass) and improves transient performance by using past data to relax excitation requirements.
-Achieved accurate force regulation and synchronized motion in simulations, laying groundwork for safer adaptive controllers in uncertain environments.
+Achieved accurate force regulation and synchronized motion in simulations, laying the groundwork for safer adaptive controllers in uncertain environments.

 * **[J1.]
-Thapa S.**, Self R., Bai H. and Kamalapurkar, R. *Cooperative Manipulation of an Unknown Payload with Concurrent Mass and Drag Force Estimation.* IEEE Control Systems Letters (L-CSS) with an option to present in CDC, 2019.
+Thapa S.**, Self R., Bai H., and Kamalapurkar, R. *Cooperative Manipulation of an Unknown Payload with Concurrent Mass and Drag Force Estimation.* IEEE Control Systems Letters (L-CSS) with an option to present in CDC, 2019.

 ### Drag Force Estimation
 ![Drag Force Estimation Example ](../images/VelLoadB.png)